BPH Treatment Comparison: Pros & Cons

 Photoselective Vaporization (PVP)

 PVP (such as GreenLight laser) is a way to vaporize prostate tissue with a high-powered laser.
-It is an outpatient procedure.
+It is typically an outpatient procedure performed.
 The procedure takes place at the hospital or sometimes in the doctor’s office.
-There are a few side effects, and PVP is not recommended for men with the largest prostates.
+The high power laser is inserted into the penis and advanced to the prostate.
+It then literally vaporizes part of the urethra in the prostate and continues vaporizing part of the prostate itself.
+This is an invasive procedure, and there are commonly some side effects.
+Also, PVP is not recommended for men with the largest prostates.

 Transurethral Resection of the Prostate (TURP)

 The entire prostate gland is removed via laparoscopic or robotic-assisted surgery.
-This treatment is generally only offered to men with the largest prostate glands.
+This treatment is generally only offered to men with very large prostate glands.

 For those with BPH, laser focal therapy (LFT) / focal laser ablation (FLA) or transurethral ultrasound ablation (TULSA-PRO) may be worth considering.

-After using an MRI to map the prostate gland, the physician targets the areas of enlargement which are then destroyed with a laser (LFT/FLA) or ultrasound (TULSA-PRO).
+After using an MRI to map the prostate gland, the physician targets the areas of enlargement.
+Those areas are then destroyed with a laser (LFT/FLA) or ultrasound (TULSA-PRO).
+Real-time MRI guidance and temperature mapping help to provide a safer patient experience and more positive results.